 - i.
 200% of the federal poverty level for children ages 0-5 and for all children with special needs - ii.
-133% of the federal poverty level for all children ages 6-12 who do not have special needs ages 6- 12 who do not have special needs iii.
-85% State Median Income (SMI).
+133% of the federal poverty level for all children ages6-12 who do not have special needs

 At the time of the redetermination, the family income must be compared to: